Neverella Fig Tree

-Also referred to as the Osborne Prolific, this Neverella Fig trees do very well in cool coastal climates.
+Also referred to as the Osborne Prolific, the Neverella Fig Tree does very well in cool coastal climates.
 Neverella has brown skin with an opalescent flesh.
 It is delicious eaten fresh, canned, or preserved.
 This medium sized fig is another great option for container gardening and can even handle some shade.

 A true gourmet delight, you should not live your life without feasting on this sweet, delectable fruit.
 One of the easiest fruits to grow, figs are happy outdoors in the Maritime Northwest and, with winter protection, in pots or in the ground in colder climates.
 To fully enjoy fresh Figs you must grow your own.
 When fully ripe and at their tender, shipping them long distances is virtually impossible.
 While many fig varieties are not suitable for the Northwest, our varieties have been chosen for their ability to ripen in our climate.
 Another plus for Figs – deer don’t like them!!